sighmon/homekit-daikin-infrared/README.md

 This avoids having to deal with generating a dynamic `.conf` file for now.

-* Copy it to the right location: `sudo cp daikin.lircd.conf /etc/lirc/lircd.conf.d/`
+* Copy it to the right location: `sudo cp codes/daikin/daikin.lircd.conf /etc/lirc/lircd.conf.d/`
 * Restart LIRCd: `sudo systemctl restart lircd`
 * Send your command: `irsend SEND_ONCE daikin POWER_ON`